jpedro/crypto/README.md

 # crypto

-The smallest go library to encrypt and decrypt text.
+A small go library to encrypt and decrypt text.

 ## Usage

-### Library

 ```go
 package main